MirnaMohamed/pdsnd_github/README.md

 ### Description
 It's used to show the data of three cities: NYC, Washington, and Chicago.
 The R file shows graphs of the user types, the gender of users, and the average age in each city
+I forgot to fix the bikeshare file in the documentation branch so I edited again
 ### Files used
 chicago.csv
 new-york-city.csv